-5.6.1 Cost Sharing
+5.5.1 Cost Sharing

 Cost sharing for the Recommended Plan will be done in accordance with Section 101 of the WRDA 1986, as amended, and cost shared as a General Navigation Feature.
-The Recommended Plan cost shares are based on all recommended channel depths being greater than 50 feet.
-Channel depths greater than 50 feet are cost shared 50 percent non-Federal and 50 percent Federal.
-The non-Federal sponsor will provide all Lands, Easements, Right-of-ways, and Relocations (LERR).
-Disposal necessary for the federal project is cost-shared as a general navigation feature.
+The Recommended Plan cost shares are based on all recommended channel depths being greater than -50 feet.
+Channel depths greater than -50 feet are cost shared 50 percent non-Federal and 50 percent Federal.
+The non-Federal sponsor will provide all LERRs.
+Disposal necessary for the Federal project is cost-shared as a general navigation feature.
 An additional 10 percent of the total costs of General Navigation Features will be repaid by the non-Federal sponsor over a period not to exceed 30-years.
-The sponsor's costs for LERR, are credited against the additional cash contribution.
+The sponsor's costs for LERRs, are credited against the additional cash contribution.
+The non-Federal sponsor shall also pay 50% of the excess cost of operation and maintenance of the project over that cost which the Secretary determines would be incurred for operation and maintenance if the project had a depth of 50 feet.
+The increase in operations and maintenance costs due to the recommended plan is \$6,140,000 per year, which will be cost shared 50% (\$3,070,000) by the non-Federal sponsor and 50% (\$3,070,000) by the Federal government.
 A summary of cost shares is presented in Table 5-4.